kimizzy001/DSA-Project-Documentation/README.md

 ### Final Notes

-This project fulfills the capstone requirement for the Data Science Accelerator (DSA) program.
+This project fulfills the capstone requirement for the "DSA" program.
 It demonstrates not only technical proficiency in Power BI and DAX, but also the ability to extract meaningful business insights and communicate them through clear, interactive visuals.
 The focus on gender distribution, compensation equity, and regulatory compliance highlights a real-world application of data-driven HR strategy.